-The A29L800A is an 8Mbit, 3.0 volt-only Flash memory organized as 1,048,576 bytes of 8 bits or 524,288 words of 16 bits each.
-The 8 bits of data appear on I/Oo-I/O7; the 16 bits of data appear on I/Oo-I/O15.
-The A29L800A is offered in 48-ball TFBGA, 44-pin SOP and 48-Pin TSOP packages.
-This device is designed to be programmed in-system with the standard system 3.0 volt VCC supply.
+The A29800 is a 5.0 volt only Flash memory organized as 1048,576 bytes of 8 bits or 524,288 words of 16 bits each.
+The A29800 offers the RESET function.
+The 1024 Kbytes of data are further divided into nineteen sectors for flexible sector erase capability.
+The 8 bits of data appear on I/O0 - I/O7 while the addresses are input on A1 to A18; the 16 bits of data appear on I/O0-I/O15.
+The A29800 is offered in 44-pin SOP and 48-Pin TSOP packages.
+This device is designed to be programmed in-system with the standard system 5.0 volt VCC supply.
 Additional 12.0 volt VPP is not required for in-system write or erase operations.
-However, the A29L800A can also be programmed in standard EPROM programmers.
+However, the A29800 can also be programmed in standard EPROM programmers.

-The A29L800A has the first toggle bit, I/O6, which indicates whether an Embedded Program or Erase is in progress, or it is in the Erase Suspend.
-Besides the I/O6 toggle bit, the A29L800A has a second toggle bit, I/O2, to indicate whether the addressed sector is being selected for erase.
-The A29L800A also offers the ability to program in the Erase Suspend mode.
-The standard A29L800A offers access times of 70 and 90ns, allowing high-speed microprocessors to operate without wait states.
-To eliminate bus contention the device has separate chip enable ($\overline{\text{CE}}$), write enable ($\overline{\text{WE}}$) and output enable ($\overline{\text{OE}}$) controls.
+The A29800 has the first toggle bit, I/O6, which indicates whether an Embedded Program or Erase is in progress, or it is in the Erase Suspend.
+Besides the I/O6 toggle bit, the A29800 has a second toggle bit, I/O2, to indicate whether the addressed sector is being selected for erase.
+The A29800 also offers the ability to program in the Erase Suspend mode.
+The standard A29800 offers access times of 55, 70 and 90 ns, allowing high-speed microprocessors to operate without wait states.
+To eliminate bus contention the device has separate chip enable ($\overline{\mbox{CE}}$), write enable ($\overline{\mbox{WE}}$) and output enable ($\overline{\mbox{OE}}$) controls.

-The device requires only a single 3.0 volt power supply for both read and write functions.
+The device requires only a single 5.0 volt power supply for both read and write functions.

 Internally generated and regulated voltages are provided for the program and erase operations.

-The A29L800A is entirely software command set compatible with the JEDEC single-power-supply Flash standard.
+The A29800 is entirely software command set compatible with the JEDEC single-power-supply Flash standard.
 Commands are written to the command register using standard microprocessor write timings.
 Register contents serve as input to an internal state-machine that controls the erase and programming circuitry.

 Write cycles also internally latch addresses and data needed for the programming and erase operations.
-Reading data out of the device is similar to reading from other Flash or EPROM devices.
+Reading data out of the device is similar to reading from other Flash or EPROM devices